 Therefore, no matter if you are upgrading or downgrading, it is always a good practice to back up the configuration and call data.
-For details, see Backing up the configuration on page 32.
+For details, see Backing up the configuration on page 34.

-To install firmware using the web-based manager
+To install the firmware using the web-based manager

-- 1. Log in to the Fortinet Support website. - 2.
+- 1. Log in to the Fortinet Customer Service and Support website. - 2.
 Download the firmware image file to your management computer. - 3.
 Log in to the web-based manager as the admin administrator, or an administrator account that has system configuration read and write privileges. - 4.
-Install firmware in one of two ways: - Go to Dashboard > Status, and in the System Information widget, in the Firmware version row, click Update.
-Click Browse to locate the firmware and then click Upload. - Go to System > Maintenance > Configuration, under Restore Firmware, click Browse to locate the firmware.
-Then click Restore.
+Go to Dashboard > Status. - 5.
+In the System Information widget, go to the Firmware version row, and click Update. - 6.
+Click Browse to locate the firmware and then click Upload.
 Your web browser uploads the firmware file to the FortiVoice Gateway.
 The FortiVoice Gateway installs the firmware and restarts.
 Time required varies by the size of the file and the speed of your network connection.
 If you are downgrading the firmware to a previous version, the FortiVoice Gateway reverts the configuration to default values for that version of the firmware.
-You must either reconfigure the FortiVoice Gateway or restore the configuration file.
+You must either reconfigure the FortiVoice Gateway or restore the configuration file. - 7.
+Clear the cache of your web browser and restart it to ensure that it reloads the web-based manager and correctly displays all changes.

-- 5. Clear the cache of your web browser and restart it to ensure that it reloads the web-based manager and correctly displays all changes. - 6.
-To verify that the firmware was successfully installed, log in to the web-based manager and go to Dashboard > Status.
+8. To verify that the firmware was successfully installed, log in to the web UI and go to Dashboard > Status.
 Text appearing in the Firmware version row indicates the currently installed firmware version.

-To install firmware using the CLI
+To install the firmware using the CLI

-- 1. Log in to the Fortinet Support website. - 2.
+- 1. Log in to the Fortinet Customer Service and Support website. - 2.
 Download the firmware image file to your management computer. - 3.
 Connect your management computer to the FortiVoice Gateway console port using an RJ-45 to DB-9 serial cable or a null-modem cable. - 4.
 Initiate a connection from your management computer to the CLI of the FortiVoice Gateway, and log in as the admin administrator, or an administrator account that has system configuration read and write privileges. - 5.
 Connect port1 of the FortiVoice Gateway directly or to the same subnet as a TFTP server. - 6.
 Copy the new firmware image file to the root directory of the TFTP server. - 7.
 Verify that the TFTP server is currently running, and that the FortiVoice Gateway can reach the TFTP server.
 To use the FortiVoice Gateway CLI to verify connectivity, enter the following command: